Wood putty and wood filler are like band-aids. Want to know why? Because they repair almost any wooden surface, you apply them.

 These are the questions that we are looking forward to answering in this section of the article.
 We want to start by saying that these two compounds may be different, but each has an advantage over the other.

 Both of them also share a common goal.
-Both wood putty and filler’s goals are to seal wood holes, cracks, improve quality, and repair wooden objects and surfaces in general.
+Both wood putty and filler’s goals are to seal wood holes, and cracks, improve quality, and repair wooden objects and surfaces in general.

 Since both compounds have different characteristics, it’s important to know which compound is good for the job, so without wasting any more of your time, here are the differences between wood putty and wood filter: